TRAILER SAFETY INSTRUCTIONS

 Check rearview mirrors frequently to observe the trailer and traffic.

-TRAILER NOT PROPERLY COUPLED TO THE TOW BALL
+YOUR TRAILER MUST BE PROPERLY COUPLED TO THE TOW BALL

 Proper selection and condition of the coupler and tow ball are essential to safely towing your trailer.
 A loss of coupling may result in death or serious injury.